What do heart disease, stroke, type 2 diabetes, sleep apnoea, osteoarthritis, some cancers and musculoskeletal problems all have in common?

 The associated doctor’s consultation will be bulk-billed.

-Our clinic is open until late every day of the year including Xmas day, Easter and public holidays.
+Our clinic is open until late every day of the year including Christmas day, Easter and public holidays.
 These hours are to make it as convenient as possible for people who live locally but who work during the day, as you’re able to make an evening appointments to see a doctor.

 Family Friendly Medical In Cairns